 Trump Crowd Size Estimate May Involve 'The Power Of Positive Thinking'

-To understand how President Donald Trump could look out at the national mall as he delivered his inaugural address and see what "looked liked a million and a half people.
+To understand how President Donald Trump could look out at the National Mall as he delivered his inaugural address and see what "looked liked a million and a half people.
 Whatever it was, it was, but it went all the way back to the Washington Monument," it may be instructive the read the words of a man Trump has referred to as "my pastor."

 The now-deceased celebrity pastor Norman Vincent Peale wrote about the ability of the mind to create its own more-positive reality.